EDCD/EDDN/schemas/README-EDDN-schemas.md

 #### bottle responses
 1. `413` - `Payload Too Large` - `bottle` enforces a maximum request size
    and the request exceeds that.
-As of 2022-01-07 the limit is 1MiB, and pertains to the plain-text size, not after gzip compression if used.
+As of 2022-01-07 the limit is 1MiB, which is versus the compressed size of the body, if compression is used.
+Thus compression *will* allow for sending approximately 10x larger messages.
    To verify the current limit check for the line that looks like:

       ```